You can expect to experience every emotion known to humankind when you experience a break-up.

 I can vouch for that.
-It took me three months to fully recover.
+It took me at least three months to fully recover from a terrible breakup.
 You might be quicker, but it’s also okay to accept that it might take you longer.

 But just like any other wound – you will eventually heal.

 According to research published in The Journal of Positive Psychology, it takes 11 weeks to recover after a relationship ends.